 The purpose of the Catonsville Rails to Trails, Inc. (CRTT) shall be to unite individuals in the community around the common theme of promoting hiking/biking trail enhancements in the greater Catonsville area.
 The objectives shall be:

 - Converting old, abandoned railroads and streetcar lines into new trails that can be used for recreational purposes.
-Currently, CRTT is building the Catonsville Short Line Railroad trail into walking and bicycling path.
+Currently, CRTT is building the Catonsville Short Line Railroad trail into a walking and bicycling path.

 - Maintain and enhance the #8 Streetcar Path